WAN Link Utilization

 In the Bumblebee solution, data throughput is measured at per second level, that is, the throughput, megabit per second, is the total data transferred in that one second.
 The one minute throughput the peak second throughput, i.e., the highest throughput out of the 60 seconds sample represents the minute throughput.
 This captures burst rate.

-The above chart describes, for a given site, the upload and download link utilization during the past hour, pas 3 hours, pas day and week.
+The above chart describes, for a given site, the upload and download link utilization during the past hour, pas 3 hours, pas day, week and month.

-Peak Hour Throughput
+3-Year Record of Peak Hour Throughput Trend

 The Peak Hour Throughput trend answers the question how much WAN bandwidth is being consumed, should an upgrade be planned?